 In addition to using a focus keyphrase, you need to ensure that your content is high-quality, informative, and relevant to users’ search queries.
 This is where content optimization comes into play, and we’ll discuss it in more detail later in this article.

 By optimizing your content around a specific keyword or phrase, you’re telling search engines exactly what your content is about and making it easier for them to crawl and index your site.
 This can help increase your visibility in search results and attract more organic traffic to your site.
+Learn more about keyword mapping for SEO.

 What is a Good Focus Keyphrase?